mdiaz46/Python_tutorials/README.md

+# Python tutorials
-# Python_tutorials on booleans, tuples, dictionaries and control flows.
+On booleans, tuples, dictionaries and control flows.